Helping employees with contract review and negotiation

-Most Ohio employees do not have an employment contract, and as a result are covered by what is known as the “at-will” employment doctrine.
+Most Ohio employees don’t have an employment contract, and as a result are covered by what is known as the “at-will” employment doctrine.
 Employment at-will means that, absent illegal employment discrimination or retaliation, either you or your employer can generally end the employment relationship at any time.
 An employment contract can create an exception to the employment at-will doctrine.

 An employment contract is an agreement between the employer and employee regarding some aspect of the employment relationship.
 There are several different types of employment contracts, and signing one can dramatically affect an employee’s rights and responsibilities under Ohio law.